sa-concept-refactoring/doc/chapters/projectManagement.typ

 This same method is also used for writing the documentation which allows tracking all changes easily.

 For the documentation, Typst @typst was used, which is a new markup-based typesetting system.
-In VS Code, there is an extension @typst_extension supporting Typst, no other installation is needed.
+In VS Code, there is an extension supporting Typst @typst_extension, no other tool is needed.
 After the document had a stable state, pull requests were used here as well to double-check that both team members agree on what the other was writing about.
 GitHub issues @github_issues were sometimes also used to keep track of the documentations state.